milesfriedmanfl/Plutus/README.md

 ﻿
 ## I. About

-This project is a simple set of excel template files designed to make easier the process of creating and maintaining a budget, tracking expenses, and logically partitioning savings.
+This project is provides a set of excel template files designed to make easier the process of creating and maintaining a budget, tracking expenses, and logically partitioning savings.
 The following document will describe how best to use these files.
 These templates are better suited to those with a predictable or fixed income, however may be used by those with a variable income with some tweaking to the methodologies described below.

 ## II.
 Basics

 Each template file contains three sheets: a paycheck analysis, budget analysis, and savings analysis.
 The contents of these sheets should be edited with varying frequencies, which will be expanded on later.
 Each sheet breaks down its analysis by month, and as such the budget files should be edited on a monthly basis at minimum.
 Aside from the initial setup of a budget sheet, this upkeep should be very quick and easy.
 As a general rule of thumb, all cells that expect input are colored light blue, but this will be expanded on in further sections.
 Finally, the reason for the varying template files is so that a budget can be easily created regardless of the current month.
 The only difference between the templates is that all monthly inputs before the month specified in the file name have been replaced with dashes. (null values)

 ## III.
+Creating A Budget Manually Or For The First Time

+To begin start by making a copy of your desired template file, which will be used to build your budget from, then open the file in Excel.

-Paycheck Analysis
+### Paycheck Analysis

 The first sheet is the Paycheck Analysis page, which should for the most part mirror your paycheck.
 This will probably only need to be edited once per year, at the time you create your budget from this template, since every month your gross pay should be the same.
 The exceptions to this rule would be if you receive a pay rate increase/decrease, or switch jobs.
 Any non-recurring or random additional income may also be tracked, but this is accounted for separately on the Budget Analysis sheet.